Asthma Inhalers

 The 3 different types of inhaler are:

-- reliever inhalers, which stop the symptoms as you experience them
+- reliever inhalers, which stop the symptoms as you experience them (usually blue)

-- preventer inhalers, which work to stop symptoms developing in the first place
+- preventer inhalers, which work to stop symptoms developing in the first place (usually brown)

-- combination inhalers, which use the medication in both types to control your asthma when your preventer inhaler is not working well enough
+- combination inhalers, which use the medication in both types to control your asthma when your preventer inhaler is not working well enough (usually purple, red, or white)

-Please note, if you need a generic (non branded) inhaler, the box your inhaler arrives in may look slightly different but this should not affect your medication.
+Please note, if you need a generic (non-branded) inhaler, the box your inhaler arrives in may look slightly different but this should not affect your medication.
 This may look different because we use a range of manufacturers to ensure we always have enough stock for patients.
 If you have any questions, you can message our doctors through your account.

 In stock.
 Prices from £11.95